adafruit/Adafruit_AW9523/README.md

 This is a library for the AW9523 GPIO Expander and LED Driver

-Forked from the Adafruit version by Keith Rohrer to add support for reducing the LED current.

 Designed specifically to work with the AW9523 breakout in the Adafruit shop:

 - https://www.adafruit.com/products/4886